opswatgears/innovation2014_topic4_1/README.md

 https://gears.opswat.com/o/api/v2/devices/:id          	Use this query to list devices by ID.

 In addition, this project was web-based and built based on HTML, CSS and Javascript.
-Read the details below.
+Read the details in Documentation